julianslatlem/FallingSandSimulation2.0/README.md

 I will say however that Python is at a huge disadvantage here, as it isn't really meant for this kind of stuff. <br>
 Sure, it is a lot easier to write code in Python in _some_ instances, and it _can_ be easier to debug, but it's also just so slow that you can barely do anything with it apart from simple calculations and data-visualization. <br>

-## Sources
-During the making of this project, I used a lot of different sources to learn how to create a proper simulation. <br>
-Among these sources are the following: <br>
-- [The Powder Toy](https://powdertoy.co.uk/) - The original game that inspired this project.
-- [Some random YouTube video](https://www.youtube.com/watch?v=VLZjd_Y1gJ8) - This video was the first thing I watched when I started this project, and it helped me understand the basics of how to create a simulation like this.
-- [GitHub Copilot](https://copilot.github.com/) - I used this quite a bit, both for auto-completion, and for getting ideas on how to implement certain features.

 ## Conclusion
 All in all, I think this project was a success. <br>
 It was a lot of fun to make, and I learned a lot about these kinds of simulations in the process. <br>